awav/carnd-p4/README.md

 So, final result of histogram and bounding boxes is:
 ![Alt text](project/boxes.png)

+Using gotten left and right pixels of lanes we can build polynomial lines.
+So, that't it, we can fill space between lanes with some color, unwarp it and mix with original image and I got this stunning result (of course in comparison with `project #1`):
 ![Alt text](project/unwarped_result.png)

 ### Determine the curvature of the lane and vehicle position with respect to center.